Policies and Disclosures

 Satisfactory Academic Progress Requirements

 Federal regulations require that educational institutions measure students’ progress toward a declared educational objective, both quantitatively and qualitatively.
-In accordance to these requirements, Keystone College has established the following standards to measure a student’s academic progress.
+In accordance with these requirements, Keystone College has established the following standards to measure a student’s academic progress.
 These standards will be applied uniformly to all students when determining their eligibility for Federal and/or Keystone College funding regardless of whether the student previously received these funds.
 Should a student fail to meet any of these requirements they are deemed not eligible to receive Federal and/or Keystone College funding until the deficiency is made up by the student.

 Satisfactory Academic Progress is defined as a measure of both qualitative and quantitative levels of a student’s grade performance.
 Students who have not met the requirements are not eligible for Federal and/or Keystone College funding until the credit deficiency is made up.